 The Research

 In 2014, Harvard Business School researcher Alison Wood Brooks published a study that upended conventional wisdom about pre-performance anxiety.
-Her work, published in the Journal of Experimental Psychology: General, reveals something counterintuitive: the universal advice to "calm down" actually makes performance worse.
+Her work, published in the Journal of Experimental Psychology: General, reveals something counterintuitive: trying to calm down performed worse than reframing anxiety as excitement.

-Brooks ran four experiments with approximately 300 participants across three different performance domains: karaoke singing, public speaking, and math tests.
-In each case, participants were randomly assigned to say either "I am excited" or "I am calm" before performing.
+Brooks ran a pilot study and four experiments across three performance domains: karaoke singing, public speaking, and math tests.
+The exact intervention varied by study.
+In the public speaking experiment, 140 participants delivered a 2 to 3-minute persuasive speech after being randomly assigned to say either "I am excited" or "I am calm" right before performing.

-The results were striking.
-Speakers who said "I am excited" before their presentations were rated significantly more persuasive, competent, and confident by blind observers.
+The results from the public speaking study were striking.
+Speakers who said "I am excited" before their presentations were rated significantly more persuasive, competent, confident, and persistent by blind observers.
 They also felt more confident themselves and adopted what psychologists call an "opportunity mindset" rather than a "threat mindset."

 Why This Happens

-The secret lies in understanding what anxiety and excitement have in common: they share nearly identical physiological signatures.
+The secret lies in understanding what anxiety and excitement have in common: they are physiologically similar high-arousal states.
 Racing heart, sweaty palms, heightened arousal, increased alertness.
-Your body can't tell the difference between "I'm terrified" and "I can't wait."
-Both states involve high activation of your sympathetic nervous system.
+Your body is already in a high-arousal state either way.
+Both states involve activation of your sympathetic nervous system.

 When you try to calm down, you're essentially asking your body to shift from high arousal to low arousal.
 This is swimming against a powerful current.
 Your system is flooded with adrenaline, preparing you for action, and you're telling it to stand down.
 The mismatch creates internal conflict.